 The Core Strategy planned for a review of land designated as Urban Open Space to inform the DMP.
 This review resulted in changes of designated land within the adopted DMP as some areas were designated and some de-designated.
 DMP Policy OSR1: 'Urban open space' ensures that open spaces will continue to be given an appropriate level of protection in recognition of their public value for visual amenity, sports and recreation.

-The Council validated 61 applications for development within or adjacent to Urban Open Land within this monitoring period.
-One application was refused for reasons related to Urban Open Land designation.
+Within this monitoring period, two applications were validated by the Council for development within or adjacent to Urban Open Space.